2016 Stanley Cup Final: Television and radio

 In the U.S., the Final was split between NBC and NBCSN.
 NBCSN aired two games of the series while NBC aired the other five (if necessary).
-On May 27, NBC Sports announced that if the series was tied at 1-1 entering Game 3, then it would have aired on NBC and Game 4 televised on NBCSN.
-However, if one team led 2–0 (as this eventually happened), Game 3 moved to NBCSN and then Game 4 on NBC.
+On May 27, NBC Sports announced that if the series was tied at 1–1 entering game three, then it would have aired on NBC and game four televised on NBCSN.
+However, if one team led 2–0 (as this eventually happened; Pittsburgh led 2-0), game three moved to NBCSN and then game four on NBC.
 The games were broadcast nationally on radio via the NBC Sports Radio network.

 In Canada, the series aired on CBC Television (through Hockey Night in Canada, as produced by Sportsnet through a brokerage agreement) in English, and TVA Sports in French.

-Beginning with this series, the NHL revised the schedule of the Stanley Cup Finals.
+Beginning with this series, the NHL revised the schedule of the Stanley Cup Final.
 From 2006 to 2015, the Finals typically followed a Monday–Wednesday–Saturday format.
 However, the NHL decided to alter the format so as to give teams an extra day off upon traveling from one city to another.
 These two-day layovers took place after Games 2, 4, 5, and 6.
 The National Basketball Association's championship series followed a similar format beginning that year as well to avoid head-to-head competition against the NHL's Cup Finals.